Leveraging Multi-Modal Information to Enhance Dataset Distillation: Method

-To ensure that our method aligns with existing dataset distillation strategies, we adopt the framework of GLAD~\cite{cazenavette2023generalizing}.
-In GLAD, the distilled dataset is optimized by matching gradients between the synthetic and real datasets.
-Our modification extends this framework by introducing caption features at the classification stage while keeping the core distillation process unchanged.
-This ensures that the distilled dataset remains effective for training downstream models without requiring major modifications to the optimization pipeline.
+\paragraph{Caption feature concatenation.} In this approach, we directly concatenate caption embeddings and the feature representations obtained from the penultimate layer of the training model.
+This fused feature vector is then passed to the last layer of the model, which predicts class probabilities based on both visual and textual information, as in Figure~\ref{fig:captioncombination} a) \textit{Caption Concatenation}.
+We adopt the framework of GLAD~\cite{cazenavette2023generalizing} as our backbone and extend it by introducing caption features before the classification stage while keeping the core distillation process unchanged.
 A key advantage of this approach is its computational efficiency.
 Since captions are generated in advance and introduced only at the classification stage, the distillation process itself remains largely unaffected.
-This makes the method easy to integrate into existing frameworks while still allowing models to benefit from additional textual context.
+This makes the method easy to integrate into existing frameworks while still allowing models to benefit from additional textual context, potentially improving the discriminability of similar classes.

-\paragraph{Caption matching} While the feature concatenation approach introduces textual information at the classification stage, it does not influence the underlying distilled dataset during training.
-To address this limitation, we propose an alternative method in which caption features are generated for synthetic images at each iteration and incorporated into the distillation process.

-In this approach, as illustrated in Figure~\ref{fig:captioncombination} b) \textit{Caption Matching}, we apply pretrained BLIP-V2~\cite{li2023blip} to generate caption features for synthetic images, and a caption matching loss is introduced as an additional optimization objective.
-This loss ensures that the generated images maintain semantic consistency with real images by aligning real and synthetic representations throughout the distillation process.
-The caption matching loss is jointly optimized with the standard gradient matching loss used in dataset distillation.
-Specifically, the optimization objective is formulated as follows:
+\paragraph{Caption matching.} Current methods typically align gradients, distributions, or other representations between real and synthetic images.
+Building on this idea, we propose aligning caption features from real and synthetic images to further enhance semantic consistency.
+To this end, we introduce the Caption Matching method, illustrated in Figure~\ref{fig:captioncombination} b) \textit{Caption Matching}.
+For real images, caption features are precomputed and stored.
+During training, caption features for synthetic images are generated on-the-fly using the pretrained BLIP-V2~\cite{li2023blip} model.
+Because the number of object-level captions may vary for synthetic images, we use only the full-image captions to ensure consistency across samples.
+With caption features from both real and synthetic images, we compute a caption matching loss that enhance semantic alignment between them.
+This loss is jointly optimized with the standard gradient matching loss.
+The final optimization objective is formulated as follows: